Local Beard Honest Review: My Chattanooga Barber’s Lineup

 The Bigger Reason This Post Exists

-I write a lot of product reviews for this blog.
-Most of them are about big-name brands where I’m one of a thousand reviewers.
-This is the first one I’ve written about a small local business, and it’s the easiest one I’ve written all year, because the story behind the products is the kind of thing a national brand can’t fake.
+I write a lot of product reviews here.
+Most are about big-name brands where I’m one of a thousand voices.
+This is the first one I’ve written about a small local business, and it was the easiest one I’ve written all year, because the story behind the products is the kind of thing a national brand can’t fake.

 Matt has been formulating these recipes since 2017.
-He sold the first version of the company and stuck with the work he actually wants to do, which is cutting hair and shaping beards face-by-face in a small shop in Chattanooga.
-Now he’s back in the product business, with a brand that physically lives at the same shop.
-That is a level of “this person stands behind what they make” that you cannot replicate with marketing budget.
+He sold the first version of the company and stuck with the work he actually wants to do, which is cutting hair and shaping beards face by face in a small Chattanooga shop.
+Now he’s back in product, with a brand that physically lives at the same shop.
+That’s a level of “this person stands behind what they make” you can’t buy with a marketing budget.

-If you’re a bigger guy who’s never been able to find a barber who takes the face-shape question seriously, and you happen to be within driving range of Chattanooga, go see Matt.
-If you’re not in driving range but you want to support the kind of independent operation that makes a town’s main street feel like more than chain-store filler, the products are at localbeard.com.
+If you’re a bigger guy who’s never found a barber that takes the face-shape question seriously, and you’re within driving range of Chattanooga, go see Matt.
+If you’re not in range but you want to back the kind of independent operation that keeps a town’s main street from turning into chain-store filler, the products are at localbeard.com.

 I’m not your barber.
 But mine just started another beard company, and I think you should know about it.